catalyst-cloud/catalystcloud-docs/source/block-storage/volume-tiers.rst

 ############

-Block Storage provides two different performance tiers for different workloads and use cases you may on our platform.
+Block Storage provides two different performance tiers for different workloads and use cases you may have.

 The two tiers are: